broosted/OTC/README.md

 This application is deployed on AWS-EC2 instance using bitnami image.

-# to Use deploy this application on your local machine.
+# to deploy this application on your local machine.
 First you need to setup a local MongoDB DB with name otc-website then add two collections: medicines and customers.

+Run `npm install`

 ## Development server